ksyasuda/lapis-modified/README.md

 # Lapis-Modified

-Fork of Lapis intended for modifications that align it with my personal preferences and the original, thoughtfully designed Animecards.
+Fork of a Fork of Lapis intended for modifications that align it with **_MY_** personal preferences and the original, thoughtfully designed Animecards.
 The idea is to split the card's information into two categories:

 - Essential: Word, Reading, Meaning
 - Non-essential: Picture, Sentence, Audio